 “Networking is an investment in your business.
 It takes time and when done correctly can yield great results for years to come.”

 When you’re in the grind of your everyday routine, it’s easy to fall into a repeating cycle of doing the same thing all the time.
 But the real growth in life always comes from pushing yourself outside of your comfort zone.

 You can build a habit out of that too.
 Regularly schedule a time in your day or week where you will do something that pushes you outside of your comfort zone.
-It could be that “regular connecting” habit in #8 or trying some new exercise in the gym or learning a new skill.
-Whatever interests or excites you will do, as long as it’s something that pushes you to learn and improve.
+It could be that regular connecting habit in #8 or trying some new exercise in the gym or learning a new skill.
+Whatever you find interesting will do, as long as it’s something that pushes you to learn and improve.
 Check out this post for some ideas.

 By making the act of being outside of your comfort zone a habit, you will be constantly expanding your mind, experiences, and skillset.
 That will make for an exciting and successful life.

 “Nobody ever died of discomfort, yet living in the name of comfort has killed more ideas, more opportunities, more actions, and more growth than everything else combined.
 Comfort kills!” — T. Harv Eker